Keyboard shortcuts

 }

-For a model with #[key] on id and #[unique] on email, Toasty generates:
+For a model User with #[key] on id and #[unique] on email, the derive generates:

 • user.update() — instance method (takes &mut self), returns an update builder.
-After .exec(), the instance is reloaded with the new values.
+After .exec(), the instance reloads with the new values.

 • User::update_by_id(id) — returns an update builder for the record matching the given key.